Helping Federal Employees and Annuitants Understand Their Benefits

 Gifts are exempt from gift tax for gifts of $18,000 for 2024 to any one person per year.
 A married couple can give $36,000 to any person per year tax free, $18,000 each from the husband and wife.
 The one exemption is that you can gift tax-free any amount to your spouse.

 If you pay your children's or grandchildren's tuition or medical expenses those gifts are tax free as well.
 Any amount that you donate to tax-exempt charities is also tax free.
 The 2024 federal estate tax exemption, the amount an individual can leave to heirs without having to pay federal estate tax, rises to $13,61 million per person.
 For a married couple no federal estate taxes would be due for estates of up to $27.22 million.
+These provisions will sunset on December 31, 2025, causing the exemption limits to revert to approximately $7 million for individuals and $14 million for married couples.

 There are many considerations and potential tax savings possible with gift giving.
 You need to thoroughly understand the options.
 Plan Your Estate describes all of your options, their advantages and disadvantages.
 For example, you need to aware of the tax consequences of gifts to minors, special gift tax rules, and state law differences.
 This book describes Gifts and Gift Taxes in Chapter Fifteen.